Comments on the Decline of Logic Education

 John Sowa said: "I blame Bertrand Russell.
 He wanted schools to stop teaching traditional logic and replace it with symbolic logic.
 He got 50% of what he asked for."

-I received numerous responses to the same question at Academia.edu:
+There were numerous responses at Academia.edu:

 John Corcoran said: "I have never given this any thought, but it is an interesting question.
 One thing to bear in mind is that over the years logic got competition from 'critical thinking' and kindred subjects."

 The discussion below is from John Corcoran's session titled CORCORAN ON LOGIC TEACHING IN THE 21ST CENTURY at Academia.edu:

 OLAP cubes are among the most powerful resources available for business intelligence and analytics.
 Here's what the product manager for Microsoft Analysis Services said about OLAP back in 2002:

 OLAP multidimensional databases combine incredible performance with unsurpassed analytical power and, in my opinion, are the foundation of the BI platform.

 The multidimensional data model is vastly superior to the relational data model when it comes to the expressiveness of analytical operations.
 The ability to have random access to any point in space, both detailed data and aggregates, makes it a breeze to express calculations that would otherwise take pages of SQL statements using a relational database.

 This remains true about OLAP today, and it is likely to remain true for a long time.
 While technologies change, the underlying concepts remain the same.
 But OLAP seems to be falling out of favor recently.
 Why would that be?